University of Pretoria Special Collections

-Special Collections is a self-contained unit in the University of Pretoria Library Services.
+University of Pretoria Special Collections is a self-contained unit in the Library Services at the University of Pretoria.
 The mission of the Special Collections unit is to play a stewardship role in the preservation and proper archiving of its information resources and to ensure their optimal accessibility to the research community.

 The unit houses the following collections:

 Africana Collections

 ZA Collection

 This, the largest of the collections, contains publications concerning Africa, south of the Sahara.
 It covers the whole spectrum of subjects, with the emphasis on historical and heritage studies, arts, indigenous crafts, fauna and flora.
 The journals include entire collections of such publications as Die Huisgenoot, die Brandwag and Boervrou.
 The collection is divided into an old (card catalogue) and a new (computerized catalogue) collection which is fully accessible on UPExplore.
 The new collection is augmented by new acquisitions as well as additions from donations.
 Various donators, including staff members and alumni, contributed to the establishment and growth of the Africana collection.

 Housed and labeled separately but including many Africana works, are the collections of a number of eminent persons which have been acquired since the 1920s: